cloud-bulldozer/benchmark-comparison/README.md

     b. 'buckets': this is a list of all the various keys we'll need to look at while bucketing to ensure we do an apple to apple comparison. one example for uperf is ['protocol.keyword', 'message_size', 'num_threads']

     c. 'aggregations': aggregations is a dictionary of keys to do aggregations with value being a list of type of aggregations, note an aggregation can also be a dictionary. one example for uperf is {'norm_byte': ['max', 'avg', {'percentiles': {'percents': [50]}}]}

+    d. 'exclude': excludes documents from the query that meet these conditions.
+For uperf we exclude documents with zero norm_ops metrics with {'norm_ops': 0}

 2. emit_compare_map(): This should emit a dictionary where key is the index and the value is a list of keys to compare